lacymorrow/alpaca-mcp-server/README.md

   - Get detailed info on individual holdings
   - Liquidate all or partial positions by share count or percentage
 - **Order Management**
-  - Place stock and option orders (market or limit)
+  - Place stock, crypto, and option orders
+  - Support for market, limit, stop, stop-limit, and trailing-stop orders
   - Cancel orders individually or in bulk
   - Retrieve full order history
 - **Options Trading**
-  - Search and view option contracts by expiration or strike price
+  - Search option contracts by expiration, strike price, and type
-  - Place multi-leg options strategies
+  - Place single-leg or multi-leg options strategies (spreads, straddles, etc.)
-  - Get latest quotes and Greeks for contracts
+  - Get latest quotes, Greeks, and implied volatility
+- **Crypto Trading**
+  - Place market, limit, and stop-limit crypto orders
+  - Support for GTC and IOC time in force
+  - Handle quantity or notional-based orders
 - **Market Status & Corporate Actions**
   - Check if markets are open
   - Fetch market calendar and trading sessions